proteus-finance/token/README.md

 - now the time to deploy the smart contract on terra .
 - so open the terra station
 - https://station.terra.money/contract
-- upload your wam on terra station
+- upload your wasm on terra station
 - open the transaction on terra explorer
 - copy the code etc "3240"
 - then come back to terrastation and click to instantiate